apache/fury-site/blog/2026-08-11-fory-json/index.md

 Across these four large-payload cases, Fory JSON delivers 3.54× to 10.91× Jackson throughput and 5.65× to 10.89× Gson throughput.

-The [PR #129 benchmark report](https://github.com/fabienrenaud/java-json-benchmark/pull/129) carries the wider matrix and complete context rather than compressing all of it into this introduction.

 ### `jvm-serializers` MediaContent benchmark

 The second view uses the [`jvm-serializers` MediaContent model](https://github.com/eishay/jvm-serializers/blob/master/tpc/src/data/media/MediaContent.java), which contains a media object and a list of images.
 This benchmark covers much smaller objects than the 1000 KB suite and separates Java String APIs from UTF-8 byte-array APIs.